smithy-lang/smithy-rs/design/src/rfcs/rfc0034_smithy_orchestrator.md

 ### The `aws-smithy-orchestrator` crate

-*The error handling in this example is simplified to use `BoxError`.
-When fully implemented, this will likely use `SdkError` instead.*
+*I've omitted some of the error conversion to shorten this example and make it easier to understand.
+The real version will be messier.*

 ```rust
 /// `In`: The input message e.g. `ListObjectsRequest`